1Gazzar1/Graduation-Project-DEPI/README.md

 I’d love your feedback!
 Found a bug?
 Got an idea?
 Wanna help?
 Open an issue or send a PR — every bit helps.

+## Todos ?
+- add a page like favorites but for watched movies , so you can see what you watched recently .